 My drinking partner (Mr Wandering Kiwi) and I established criteria with which to attempt this Havana nightlight challenge.
 A good cocktail must not taste of alcohol.

 We would consider the quality of the crushed ice and the freshness of the mint.
-And we would rate the presentation, the service, the general ambience of the bar and the Cuban music.
+And we would rate the presentation of Cuban drinks, the service, the general ambience of the bar and the Cuban music.

 The beginning of our quest was not entirely successful.
 Taberna Muralta, on Plaza Vieja, had run out of some vital cocktail-making ingredient.
 We couldn’t quite establish what it was with our limited Spanish.